validatedpatterns/docs/index.md

 ---
 layout: default
-title: Solution Atlases
+title: Cloud Patterns
 nav_order: 1
 ---

-# Solution Atlases
+# Cloud Patterns

-Solution Atlases are natural progression from reference architectures with additional value.
+Cloud Patterns are natural progression from reference architectures with additional value.

 This effort is focused on customer solutions that involve multiple Red Hat